Back to Inside Track Blog

 A mix of hormones and adrenaline raises blood pressure, increases heart rate and the rate at which a person perspires, forcing the body into an emergency response.

 Regular exercise can help to reduce the levels of stress hormones in the body, such as cortisol and adrenaline.
-This can then help to alleviate symptoms of anxiety and depression, promoting a sense of relaxation.
+This can then help to alleviate symptoms of anxiety and depression, promoting a greater sense of relaxation.

 2. Improves self-esteem